rustwasm/rustwasm.github.io/_posts/2018-06-21-vision-for-rust-and-wasm.md

 **Surgically inserting Rust compiled to WebAssembly should be the best choice for speeding up the most performance-sensitive JavaScript code paths.
 Do *not* throw away your existing code base, because Rust [plays well with others][better-for-all].
-Regardless if you are a Rust or Web developer, your natural workflow shouldn't change because Rust compiled to wasm integrates seamlessly into your preferred tools.**
+Regardless of whether you are a Rust or Web developer, your natural workflow shouldn't change because Rust compiled to wasm integrates seamlessly into your preferred tools.**

 This blog post will expand on these aspirations and describe where we stand in